rest-nvim/rest.nvim/README.md

 > semantic versioning and these help with automatic releases, please use this type of convention
 > when submitting changes to the project.

 Tests can be ran via `make test`.
-You must have `luarocks` installed and `lua5.1` or `luajit` to install dependencies.
+You must have `luarocks` installed to install dependencies.
 The test runner through `make test` will automatically install all required dependencies.

 ## Related software